druid-io/druid-io.github.io/druid-powered.md

 ## YeahMobi

 YeahMobi uses Druid to power a dashboard used for ad-tech analytics such as impression and conversion tracking, unique IP statistics, and aggregating metrics such as costs and revenues.

-## Sina Weibo

-Weibo UVE(Unified Value Evaluation) team of Advertising Platform is using Druid as the realtime analysis tool of the data insight system, which processing billions events everyday.

 ## Youku Tudou